 A 403(b) plan is a voluntary defined contribution retirement plan for employees of public schools, employees of eligible tax-exempt organizations and some ministers.
 It’s similar to a 401(k) plan in the private sector.

 Your defined benefit plan gives you the peace of mind of a regular monthly payment, a guaranteed pension benefit, as long as you are “vested” (eligible for retirement benefits, generally with a minimum of five years of service).
-However, according to CalSTRS, the median pension benefit replaces 60% to 65% of a member's pre-retirement income, an amount unlikely to be enough to support a comfortable retirement.
+However, according to CalSTRS, the average pension benefit replaces 50% to 56% of a member's pre-retirement income, an amount unlikely to be enough to support a comfortable retirement.

 You Control a 403(b)